Impact

 Risk and Exploitability

-The CVSS score of 8.1 indicates high severity.
-The EPSS score of less than 1 % suggests that exploitation is currently unlikely but not impossible.
-The vulnerability is not listed in the CISA KEV catalog, meaning no confirmed exploitation has been reported during reconnaissance.
-Attackers could exploit the flaw from a remote web session by sending crafted HTTP requests to the plugin’s endpoints that lack proper authorization checks.
+The CVSS score of 4.3 indicates medium severity.
+The EPSS score of <1% suggests exploitation is currently unlikely but not impossible.
+This vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that attackers could exploit the flaw from a remote web session by sending crafted HTTP requests to the plugin’s endpoints that lack proper authorization checks.
 Once the exploit succeeds, the attacker can perform privileged actions such as reading, editing, or deleting data managed by Tablesome.

 OpenCVE Enrichment